lereldarion/avatar-portal-system/README.md

 - Grabpass from last frame ?
 Stereo Offsets lagging ?
 Only in VR SPS-I
 - Forcing reset buffer on cameras does not change anything for both
 - Was not fixed by camera order fix for data lag bug
+- Disabling stencil has no effect
+- Mirror can generate transitory artifacts.
+VR tests : large artifacts clearly due to mirror.
+Disabling alpha in mirror does not fix.

 Normal TODOs
 - shadowcaster setup is not good : try to think of a semantic that works, probably distinguish between shadowcaster from camera and from lights
+- maybe try to support mirrors ; for now the avatar show as without any portal system in mirrors.
 - poiyomi integration
 - nice visuals.
 Background from DepthTexture ?
 Borders with VHS effect ?
 - make nice package with instructions from template : https://github.com/vrchat-community/template-package